ONDC-Official/ONDC-FIS-Specifications/api/components/docs/xinput-form-response.md

   - `multiple_sumbissions`: Indicates whether multiple submissions are allowed.

  ### mime_type:
- Describes the type of MIME.It can take one of two possible values: application/html or text/html.
+ Describes the type of MIME.It can be one of the thee possible values: application/html or text/html or text/html-multi.
   - **text/html**: If the value of mime_type is text/html, then the buyer app renders a form presented in HTML format.
 The rendered HTML-based form structure looks like this:

 ````html